Advancing UN Sustainable Development Goals (SDGs)

-- A description of the proposed project, including proposed activities, project timeline, expected tangible outcomes, etc. (2 pages)
+- A description of the proposed project, including the SDGs that it supports, proposed activities, project timeline, expected tangible outcomes, etc. (2 pages)

 - Detailed budget and budget narrative.
-Please see the Excel budget worksheet for details regarding expenditures.
+Please see the budget portion of the cover page on the Global Affairs website for details regarding expenditures.
 (2 pages)

-Grant awardees will be announced to the campus community at the International Connections Reception on March 5, 2020.
+Grant awardees will be announced at the virtual International Connections Reception on March 4, 2021.

-- Involve at least three faculty members as sponsors.
+- Involve at least three PI sponsors; and

 Grant recipients will be expected to submit a final report at the end of the award period, which will include information about the project’s accomplishments and future plans.
 It also requests information about how the funds were expended.
 If the grant project takes place elsewhere, we expect that a brief presentation of the project and its results be open to the UC Davis community on campus as well.